eliveli/TIL/StackEdit/test.md

 and also Korean not English who can get many information easy...

-Anyway, I could solve it by two ways.
+Anyway, I could solve it in two ways.
-##  enter your branch name correctly
+##  correct branch
 First thing is that to input your branch name correctly on StackEdit.
 (If the name is default ***main***, type it.)
 ![input your branch name correctly](file:///C:/Users/user1/Desktop/%EC%9D%B4%EB%AF%B8%EC%A7%804.PNG)